silverailscolo/ejb/_pages/en-us/trains-tips.md

 </div>
 </div>

-<p>In JMRI PanelPro icons from the Small LED schematics group were added to show track occupancy and Medium LED icons to display and control the current state of lighting etc. JMRI Routes are used to control the yard ladders.
+In JMRI PanelPro icons from the Small LED schematics group were added to show track occupancy and Medium LED icons to display and control the current state of lighting etc. JMRI Routes are used to control the yard ladders.
 Turnouts in hidden trackage are monitored using Infrared detectors, also shown on the panel, supported bij audio signals produced by JMRI.<br>
 Some years later, signals were added on the layout as well as to the panel.
-All the logic to show the correct <em>Aspects</em> is controlled as <a href="https://www.jmri.org/help/en/html/tools/signaling/SignalMastLogic.shtml">Signal Mast Logic</a> following a customized <a href="https://www.jmri.org/xml/signals/RG-1965/index.shtml">Rio Grande 1965 Rule Book</a> signal definition.</p>
+All the logic to show the correct <em>Aspects</em> is controlled as <a href="https://www.jmri.org/help/en/html/tools/signaling/SignalMastLogic.shtml">Signal Mast Logic</a> following a customized <a href="https://www.jmri.org/xml/signals/RG-1965/index.shtml">Rio Grande 1965 Rule Book</a> signal definition.

-<p>My physical control panels on the layout fascia sport the same graphic style, be it black on yellow to match the carpet:</p>
+My physical control panels on the layout fascia sport the same graphic style, be it black on yellow to match the carpet:

 <div class="row">
 <div class="col-sm">